sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 Remove the loaded audios

-The `remove` method accept `identifiers` as argument.
-This is options argument if provided remove only given audios or else all the audios
+The `remove` method accept `identifiers` as an argument.
+This is an optional argument if provided remove only given audios or else all the audios.

 ```js
 WebAudio.remove() // remove all the audios